-Blackbutt is a rural town of about 560 people, 115 km north-west of central Brisbane.
+Blackbutt is a rural town, 115 km north-west of central Brisbane.
 It is situated at the north-eastern end of the Blackbutt Range, and when first settled by Europeans the district was described as being between the headwaters of the south-flowing Upper Esk and the north-flowing South Burnett Rivers.
 The name was given by a Crown surveyor in 1909, using the common trade name for various species of dark barked eucalypts, E. pilularis.

 Timber harvesting was Blackbutt's main early industry.
 Farm selectors came into the district in the 1890s.
 A primary school opened in 1896.
 The timber industry was a large employer, and by 1910 there were over 300 people in Blackbutt who, along with employees in outlying timber settlements, supported five hotels.
 The railway was extended to Blackbutt in 1912, more or less coinciding with the opening of Anglican, Catholic and Methodist churches and a Salvation Army temple.
 There were also a public hall and a farmers' industrial association.

 Sawmilling activity - there were three mills by the late 1920s - cleared much of the surrounding land.
 It was taken over by cattle grazing and silviculture.
 An agricultural show society was formed in 1930 and hoop pine plantations were planted which continue to sustain local sawmilling.